Python package to parse, read and write Microsoft OLE2 files (Structured Storage or Compound Document, Microsoft Office)

 The Python Imaging Library (PIL) is

-- Copyright (c) 1997-2005 by Secret Labs AB
+- Copyright (c) 1997-2009 by Secret Labs AB

-- Copyright (c) 1995-2005 by Fredrik Lundh
+- Copyright (c) 1995-2009 by Fredrik Lundh

 By obtaining, using, and/or copying this software and/or its associated documentation, you agree that you have read, understood, and will comply with the following terms and conditions: